WeipengMO/bioflow-ai/README.md

 ## Agent-Ready Design

-BioFlowAI is designed so that future AI agents can inspect, run, debug, and refactor workflows safely.
+BioFlowAI is designed so that AI agents can inspect, run, debug, and refactor workflows safely.

 Each workflow should provide an `agent/` directory containing structured metadata.